FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

-grantContractStatusManager               Grant contract authorization to the user. getContractStatus                        Get the status of the contract. listContractStatusManager                List the authorization of the contract. switch(s)                                Switch to a specific group by group ID.
+grantContractStatusManager               Grant contract authorization to the user. getContractStatus                        Get the status of the contract. listContractStatusManager                List the authorization of the contract. freezeAccount                            Freeze the account. unfreezeAccount                          Unfreeze the account. getAccountStatus                         Get status of the account. switch(s)                                Switch to a specific group by group ID.
 [create sql]                             Create table by sql.
 [delete sql]                             Remove records by sql.